spotify/cassandra-medusa/README.md

 Medusa
 ======

-Medusa is a prototype of a Cassandra backup system based on Google Cloud Storage.
-This project is in very early development, and should not be used for production yet.
-Medusa will most likely not be this projects final name.
+Medusa is an Apache Cassandra backup system.

 Design and Datastructures